 As an analogy, consider the endless variation among billions of human beings.
-We are each truly unique and special, and we all come into the world, develop, and live based on biology instructions that are created within us by four simple nucleotides: nitrogen-based building blocks of life.
+We are each truly unique and special, and we all come into the world, develop, and live based on biological instructions that are created within us by four simple nucleotides: nitrogen-based building blocks of life.
 Think back to your high school biology class.
-Your unique and endlessly complex DNA is built from just four chemical bases: Adenine, Cytosine, Guanine, Thymine.
+Your unique and endlessly complex DNA is built from just four chemical bases: Adenine, Cytosine, Guanine, and Thymine.
 These bases form long chains and set up coded instructions across 23 very rich pairs of chromosomes, which together in turn contain the rules for billions of things going on in your body over the course of your life and across billions of unique beings.
 And although there’s a huge amount we don’t yet understand about DNA, in medicine we do increasingly go from the bottom up.
 To understand the “template” for the model that we ultimately care most about – the human being – we look at the bases.

 Modeling complex data is similar: to really work with it, we have to go low to a level that’s kind of like bases, and not just stick with the templates.
-We have to identify fundamental and common units of analysis that can build back up to the templates and be associated to them, and then we have to put it all together.
+We have to identify fundamental and common units of analysis that can build back up to the templates and be associated with them, and then we have to put it all together.
 And if we get the bases right, just as in nature, we can represent endlessly complex systems.

 Just as with DNA bases, the blocks are standardized ways of capturing and transforming data from any factory data source into almost elemental units of information (1) a representation of each unit of work, or each cycle, by a machine (continuous and discrete), (2) downtime, (3) work done to materials and parts from the point of view of each part as it travels through production, and (4) defects.